-User actio ns Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not access online content (including apps, games, sites) to make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Any illegal activity for example: Child sexual abuse imagery Child sexual abuse/exploitation/grooming Terrorism Encouraging or assisting suicide Offences relating to sexual images i.e., revenge and extreme pornography Incitement to and threats of violence Hate crime Public order offences - harassment and stalking Drug-related offences Weapons / firearms offences Fraud and financial crime including money laundering N.B.
-Schools should refer to guidance about dealing with self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges X Users shall not undertake activities that might be classed as cyber- Using another individual's username or ID and password to access data, a program, or parts of a system that the user is not authorised to access (even if the initial access is authorised) х

-User actio ns Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal crime under the Computer Misuse Act (1990) Gaining unauthorised access to school networks, data and files, through the use of computers/devices Creating or propagating computer viruses or other harmful files Revealing or publicising confidential or proprietary information (e.g., financial / personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) N.B.
+User action ns Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not access online content (including apps, games, sites) to make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse imagery Child sexual abuse/exploitation/grooming Terrorism Encouraging or assisting suicide Offences relating to sexual images i.e., revenge and extreme pornography Incitement to and threats of violence Hate crime Public order offences - harassment and stalking Drug-related offences Weapons / firearms offences Fraud and financial crime including money laundering N.B.
+Schools should refer to guidance about dealing with self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges x Users shall not undertake activities that might be classed as cybercrime under the Computer Misuse Act (1990) Using another individual's username or ID and password to access data, a program, or parts of a system that the user is not authorised to access (even if the initial access is authorised) Gaining unauthorised access to school networks, data and files, through the use of computers/devices Creating or propagating computer viruses or other harmful files Revealing or publicising confidential or proprietary information (e.g., financial / personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) N.B.
 Schools will need to decide whether these should be dealt with internally or by the police.
-Serious or repeat offences should be reported to the police.
-The National Crime Agency has a remit to prevent learners becoming involved in cybercrime and harness their activity in positive waysfurther information here Users shall not undertake activities that are not illegal but are classed as unacceptable in Accessing inappropriate material/activities online in a school setting including pornography, gambling, drugs.
-(Informed by the school's filtering practices and/or AUAs) X X school policies: Promotion of any kind of discrimination X Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering/monitoring or other safeguards employed by the school X Infringing copyright Χ Unfair usage (downloading/uploading large files that hinders others in their use of the internet) X Х

-User actio ns Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Any other information which may be offensive to others or breaches the integrity of the ethos of the school or brings the school into disrepute Х
+Serious or repeat offences should be reported to x

+User actio Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal the police.
+The National Crime Agency has a remit to prevent learners becoming involved in cybercrime and harness their activity in positive ways-further information here Users shall not undertake activities that are not illegal but are classed as unacceptable in Accessing inappropriate material/activities online in a school setting including pornography, gambling, drugs.
+(Informed by the school's filtering practices and/or AUAs) X X school policies: Promotion of any kind of discrimination Using school systems to run a private business X Using systems, applications, websites or other mechanisms that bypass the filtering/monitoring or other safeguards employed by the school X Infringing copyright X Unfair usage (downloading/uploading large files that hinders others in their use of the internet) X X Any other information which may be offensive to others or breaches the integrity of the ethos of the school or brings the school into disrepute X
-Sta iff and o ther adul ts Learners

-Consideration should be given for the following activities when undertaken for non-educational purposes: Schools may wish to add further activities to this list.
-Not allowed Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission/awa
+Staff and other adults Consideration should be given for the following activities when undertaken for non-educational purposes: Learners Schools may wish to add further activities to this list.

+Not allowed Allowed Allowed at certain times Allowed for selected staff Not allowe d Allowed Allowed at certain times Allowed with staff permission/awa

 Online gaming

 Online shopping/commerce

 File sharing

 Social media

 Messaging/chat

 Entertainment streaming e.g. Netflix, Disney+

 Use of video broadcasting, e.g. YouTube, Twitch, TikTok

 Mobile phones may be brought to school

-Use of mobile phones for learning at school Use of mobile phones in social time at school Taking photos on mobile phones/cameras Use of other personal devices, e.g. tablets, gaming devices Use of personal e-mail in school, or on school network/wi-fi Use of school e-mail for personal e-mails
+Use of mobile phones for learning at school

+Use of mobile phones in social time at school

+Taking photos on mobile phones/cameras

+Use of other personal devices, e.g. tablets, gaming devices

+Use of personal e-mail in school, or on school network/wi-fi

+Use of school e-mail for personal e-mails